ENSSAT/space-invader/docs/README.md

 ## Installation

+### Windows

-1. [Download](https://github.com/ENSSAT/space-invader/releases/) the latest version of the game for your platform.
+1. [Download](https://github.com/ENSSAT/space-invader/releases/) the latest version for windows.
 2. Extract content of the zip where you want to install it.
+3. (optional) Right click on `space_invaders.exe` and create a desktop shortcut.
+4. To play, double click on `space_invaders.exe` or previously created shortcut.

+### Linux

+1. [Download](https://github.com/ENSSAT/space-invader/releases/) the latest version for linux.
+2. Extract content of the zip where you want to install it.
-3. To play, launch `space_invaders(.exe)`
+3. To play, run `./space_invaders` in your terminal